 - DHA: Finally, DHA is a building block of your baby's developing nervous system.This omega-3 fatty acid can be found in fish and in omega-3 fortified foods like eggs and dairy.

 When you’re on your TTC journey, it’s important to consume enough of these nutrients to meet your recommended daily allowance (RDA).
 This ensures both mom and baby have what they need for a healthy pregnancy.
-Natalist’s The Duo provides comprehensive prenatal nutrition that meets or exceeds ACOG's recommendations for pregnancy.
+Natalist’s prenatal provides comprehensive prenatal nutrition that meets or exceeds ACOG's recommendations for pregnancy.

 What impacts my fertility?